After five seasons at Winthrop, Pat Kelsey is headed to UMass.

 On Monday, 23-year-old Jimmy Gavin committed to Winthrop University after two all-conference seasons at the Division II level.

-His transfer won’t be met with any kind of Twitter buzz from college basketball types, but Jimmy Gavin’s journey to becoming a first-time Division I scholarship basketball player was anything but typical.
+His transfer won’t be met with any kind of Twitter buzz from college basketball types, but Gavin’s journey to becoming a first-time Division I scholarship basketball player was anything but typical.

 As a sophomore in high school, Gavin was 5-foot-4 and 90 pounds.
 He was never able to play a varsity sport in high school as he was dealing with Crohn’s disease, which made him progressively weaker.
-Three years after last playing organized basketball, the tragic death of his younger brother brought Jimmy back to Chicago from Mississippi State.
+Three years after last playing organized basketball, the tragic death of his younger brother brought Gavin back to Chicago from Mississippi State.

 This spring he heard from nearly 50 Division I schools during the recruiting process.
 Now he’s earned his chance to play college basketball at the Division I level in his final season.
 A far cry from a player who became winded after four possessions of a game during his later years of high school.